3 years full-time (plus optional placement year)

-*An elective is a module from another department.
+You'll be able to take elective modules from another department.
 All electives are offered subject to departmental approval and timetable availability.
-Certain language courses offered by Languages for All (LFA) may also be taken as electives, but there are restrictions on which LFA levels can be taken in which stage of your degree.
-Ask us for details.
+You may also take certain language courses offered by Languages for All (LFA) as electives, but there are restrictions on which LFA levels can be taken in which stage of your degree.
+Ask us for further details.

 This module will: